groupvine/gv-doc/2-members/3-membersGroups.md

 * Sub-groups can allow its general members to send email using the group email address.
-**Can general members also send group emails?** can be set on the Gear’s **Sub-group Settings** tab.
+**Can general members also send group emails?** can be set on the Gear's **Sub-group Settings** tab.

-* Sub-groups can be moderated where the group administrators are emailed emails sent from a personal email account to review and either approve or deny the email’s release.
+* Sub-groups can be moderated where the group administrators are emailed emails sent from a personal email account to review and either approve or deny the email's release.
-**Is group moderated?** can be set on the Gear’s **Sub-group Settings** tab.
+**Is group moderated?** can be set on the Gear's **Sub-group Settings** tab.

-To allow subscribers to join sub-groups from their profile page, select the sub-groups to be visible to the subscriber from the account Gear’s **Site Customizations** tab.
+To allow subscribers to join sub-groups from their profile page, select the sub-groups to be visible to the subscriber from the account Gear's **Site Customizations** tab.
 Click [**here**](./robinpage.md?[LINK-QARGS-DOC]#robinhash)
 <span class="todo">